 - Collectively, the Islands of Coloane, Taipa and Cotai is known as the three Islands of Macau.
 Recently, the three islands have been connected together to make one single piece of landmass.
 Nevertheless, the three islands still have something unique to offer separately.

 - To begin the day, take a morning walk down the Cheoc Van beach of Coloane.
 Otherwise, take a stroll through the streets of an authentic fishing village.

 - Afterwards, have a nice breakfast of Portuguese tarts in the village.
 Then, take a hiking trails and reach to the top of the Coloane hills.

-- As night approach,move towards the Cotai Strip.
-To clarify, this is the place that brought the fame of the Sin City.
-In fact, it is the home to the world’s largest casino – the Venetian Macau.
+- As the night approaches, move towards the Cotai Strip.
+To clarify, this is the place that brought the fame of Sin City.
+In fact, it is the home to the world’s largest casino – Venetian Macau.
 Try a few hands or just enjoy the glitzy atmosphere.

 As the previous day was long, and the night was short, enjoy the luxury of bed until it’s too late to get up.
 With this in mind, we have planned the last day in a very relaxing way.
 After all, you have still have a lot to see and do.